 Once you have received the vaccination you must not drive for 15 minutes afterwards.
 You will need to remain in clinic until that time has elapsed

-The vaccines significantly reduces a person’s chances of becoming seriously ill or dying from the virus.
-However, it is still unclear how effective it is at stopping that person from still catching the virus and passing it on to others.
-Therefore, a vaccination does not automatically mean that life can resume to normal just yet.
-It is crucial people continue to follow the government guidance to ensure they fully protect yourself and those around them.
+The vaccines significantly reduce your chance of becoming seriously ill or dying from the virus, but it is crucial you continue to follow the government guidance to ensure you fully protect yourself and those around you.

 The vaccine may take up to 21 days after the second dose for a body to build up the full protection offered by the vaccine.
 No vaccine offers 100% protection and some people may still get COVID-19 despite having their vaccination.
 However, the vaccine will ensure their symptoms are less severe than they could have been without the protection offered by the jab.